Harshkaushik04/Sa2VA/README.md

 Download & Process Data: Downloads the Ref-COCO dataset from Hugging Face and runs the convert_to_format.py script to prepare it for training.
 This step will take a significant amount of time, as it downloads several gigabytes of models and data.
 3. Start Fine-Tuning
-Once the setup is complete, activate the virtual environment and start the training process:
+Once the setup is complete, start the training process:
-# 1. Activate the environment
-source venv/bin/activate

-# 2. Run the training script
 bash tools/dist.sh train projects/sa2va/configs/my_finetune.py 1